alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 Then click the **{guilabel}`Sign in`** button
 ::::

-You can use the **Gitea** browser to look at code written by you or others working on your project.
+From the **Gitea** dashboard, you can create new repositories or look at repositories created by you or others.

-:::{warning}
-The **Gitea** instance in the SRE is completely separate from **gitea.com**.
-Only your SRE username and password will work.
+:::{image} user_guide/gitea_dashboard.png
+:alt: Gitea dashboard
+:align: center
+:width: 90%
 :::

 ### {{open_hands}} Public repositories within the SRE